miklevin/MikeLev.in/_posts/2024-09-26-theres-no-home-like-nix.md

 localhost:5001, and you get a rudimentary page.
 It does use CSS and JavaScript as well to build the page, but you don't have to look at it.

+### Flask - Mustaches + HTMX = Pythonic SPA

-FastHTML combines the routing decorators of the Flask API with a Python web framework that uses function names that reflect their HTML elements, and a method of updating things on the page called HTMX.
+FastHTML combines the routing decorators of the Flask-like API with a Python web framework that uses function names that reflect their HTML elements, and a method of updating things on the page called HTMX.
 HTMX is a way of changing page data without a page reload, enabling single-page applications (SPA) with amazingly small amounts of clear concise code to get the job done.

 And still, you don't have to actually look at the JavaScript.
 When the button is pressed, it calls a page (function) called `increment` and swaps the inner HTML with the result of that function...

 ```python
 from fasthtml.common import *